-An overview of some of the important areas in psychology topics including the nature and history of psychology, research methods, the biological foundations of behaviour, genes and evolution, sensation and perception, states of consciousness, learning and adaptation, and memory.
+Fundamental terminology, procedures, findings, and theories related to basic psychological processes.
+Topics may include the nature and history of psychology, research methods, biological foundations of behaviour, sensation and perception, states of consciousness, learning, memory, language, and thought.

 Note: This course is a prerequisite for most psychology courses and is normally followed by PSYC 261.